plotly/dash-sample-apps/README.md

 in this branch (the "feature branch").
 When you are finished, make a pull request from the feature branch to the app branch.
 Once you have passed your code review, you can merge your PR.

-*Merges from the app branch to the `master` branch of the repository are handled automatically, and will only happen if the code in the app branch passes the tests run by `black`.*

 #### Reading files from within an app